Skip to main content

 Department

-Media Events and Spectacle
+Media Events and Spectacles

 This course examines the role played by media events & spectacle in the shaping of belief, attitudes, & actions, with particular attention paid to the concept of the masses & its changed meaning